george-shammar/mage-wars/README.md

 - Rarity: Ranges from "Original", "Rare" and "Super Rare"
 - Level: Initial level is set to 1.
 - Description: The forward and backward velocity as well as maximum jump height.

+#### Tech Stack

+##### Minted NFTs are stored on IPFS for hot storage and Filecoin for cold storage using the nft.storage library.
+Example code snippet below: